 September Events in Canada

 - The Gardens of Light: Hundreds of handmade silk lanterns from China combine to create a fantastic Asian ambiance at the Montreal Botanic Garden during September and October.
+Thousands of visitors enjoy the lovely illuminated paths in the evening each year.
+This event was canceled for 2020.

 September Travel Tips